crista/exercises-in-programming-style/24-tabular/README.md

-Style #27
+Style #24
 ==============================

 Constraints:

-- The input data of the problem is modeled as entities and relations between them
+- The input data of the problem is modeled as entities with relations between them

-- The data is placed in tables, with each row potentially cross-referencing rows in other tables
+- The data is placed in tables, with columns potentially cross-referencing data in other tables

 - Existence of a relational query engine